 - The benefit is worth 2,616 NIS per year and 218 NIS per month (as of 2019).

 Who is Eligible?

-- Israeli residents who have income tax deducted from their salary, are married to someone who has no income and meet one of the following criteria:
+- Israeli residents who have income tax deducted from their salary, are married to someone who has been proven to the tax assessor to be a dependent and meet one of the following criteria:

 - They or their spouse has reached retirement age.